hinsley/Gomonkey/README.md

 # Gomonkey
-Monkey compiler in Golang - following along with https://compilerbook.com/
+Monkey compiler in Golang - following along with https://interpreterbook.com/ and https://compilerbook.com/.